anadaniel/shepherd_app/README.md

   bundle install # install gems
   rails s # run server
 ```
 The previous code will have the App running and the Ground Station will be able to communicate with it.
+We assume that your computer has the configuration needed to run Ruby on Rails projects.
+You will also need [postgresql](https://www.postgresql.org/) installed.
 In order for the Client to receive the logs in real-time, you need to run a redis server as well.
 More info [here](http://redis.io/topics/quickstart).

 ## Endpoints and JSON structures